Sharonbdr/miBSIM/README.md

 * **NOTE**: miRNA biochemical feature generation was modified from original publication to be streamlined and sequential.
 This causes step 1 computation time to be extensive.
 Therefore, we added the option to skip miRNA biochemical feature generation by providing the files under the miR_DataFiles directory.
 In this case, call the **--skip_mir**  option (defaulted to **False**).
 This is also relevant in the case of running different subsets of transcripts for the same miRNA, and allows for a much faster run-time.
-Preprocessed miRNAs are published in the miR_DataFiles directory, please make sure to match miRNA name in a case sensitive manner.
+Preprocessed miRNAs are published in the miR_DataFiles file, please make sure to match miRNA name in a case sensitive manner.